mrahhal/Konsola/README.md

 A help message is automatically handled and printed when `--h` or `--help` is passed as an arg.

 #### A lot more stuff
-There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, constraints, positional params [coming], ...).
+There's a lot more (default command, multiple and nested commands, context options, error detection, automatic printing to an extensible console, automatic help printing, constraints, positional params, ...).

 Check the unit tests project for more.